-Caturras are distinguished by their bright acidity and low-to-medium body.
-Unfortunately, they are under the constant threat of coffee rust.
+Caturras are distinguished by their bright acidity and low-to-medium body, but unfortunately; they are under the constant threat of coffee rust.

-An interesting final mention is the coffee known as tinto, which roughly translates to “inky water”.
+Tinto Coffee - an interesting final mention is the coffee known as 'tinto' which roughly translates to “inky water”.

 This is coffee of the people, widely available on the streets in Colombia for as little as ten cents a cup.

-It is not renowned for it’s high quality or single-origin, but rather for its contribution to the coffee culture of the nation.
+Tinto is not renowned for it’s high quality or single-origin, but rather for its contribution to the coffee culture of the nation.
 If you are in Colombia, you must try a cup of Tinto to have a real cultural experience of their coffee.